microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 | `RPI_APIKEY`   | The API key to use                          |
 | `RPI_PASSWORD` | The login password for the cluster machines |

-Copy value of these variables from the setup you created when you followed the directions at [ELL PiClusterService](https://github.com/Microsoft/ELL-PiClusterService).

-Once the above environemnt variables are configured you can test the service manually by running these scripts:
+Once the above environment variables are configured you can test the service manually by running these scripts:
 * `list.py` to list all available machines and see their status.
 * `lock.py ipaddress` to lock a machine listed as free on the website.
 * `unlock.py ipaddress` to unlock the machine when you are finished.